kaiewiggins/kaiewiggins.github.io/_posts/2026-01-06-winter-update.md

 ### Writing the Future

-Nope, not an announcement that I'm pivoting my brand (fully) to Sci-Fi—still plenty of fantasy (with a dash of a horror) here—but, in a very seasonally-appropriate move, I'm spending the next few weeks immersed in future-forward curricula and reading lists as I prep for my spring term of Creative Writing for Children Society.

 Every year, groups of kids and teens in Canada, Korea, and around the world gather for the Arts-kid version of intensive training and skills investment that, here in Canada, we're more used to seeing in aspiring hockey and soccer champs.

 In the fall term, we play with form, experiment widely, and create (often hilarious) group anthologies.
 Cohorts range from beginners to advanced and grade 3/4 up to the end of high school, so skill-building can look like introductory topics (character! setting! actually finishing something!) right through to masterclass level content that surpasses what undergraduates cover these days.